 - 1.1 When a valid complaint has been made, the Commissioner will notify the parties in writing.
 If an agency has claimed exemption under clause 3 or clause 4 of Schedule 1 to the FOI Act, it is the agency's responsibility to notify any third parties that a complaint has been made to the Commissioner. - 1.2 If the agency's notice of decision does not comply with the requirements of section 30 of the FOI Act and does not contain sufficient reasons for its decision, the Commissioner will require the agency to provide further information to justify its decision.
-This may include preparing a schedule of disputed documents, depending on the complexity of the matter. - 1.3 The Commissioner will usually require the agency to provide the originals and copies of the disputed documents and a copy of the agency's FOI file.
+This may include preparing a schedule of disputed documents, depending on the complexity of the matter. - 1.3 The Commissioner will usually require the agency to provide a complete copy of the disputed documents and a complete copy of the agency's FOI file, together with a Statement of Certification completed by an officer of the agency that states that the disputed documents produced are true and complete copies of the original documents.